-Some of the highlights include the spectacularly coloured Sceloporus taeniocnemis with its bright red head, green body and electric blue tail, and the black-eyed treefrog (Agalychnis moreletii).
+Some of the highlights include the spectacularly coloured emerald spiny-scaled lizard (Sceloporus taeniocnemis) with its bright red head, green body, and electric blue tail, and the black-eyed treefrog (Agalychnis moreletii).
 Of the 23 species we encountered several were endemic to the region and threatened with extinction including:

 The secretive six – critically endangered!

 We can confirm the identification, that we found 6 species of rare amphibian… on the critically endangered list (IUCN).
 Proudly announcing, and in no particular order!

 In 2014, eight of the 11 species of amphibians we found were considered to be endangered by the IUCN red list.